asipe/Goul/README.md

 ##Setup Instructions

-Go to the "Task_Scheduler\bin\DocumentUploader" folder in a command shell

 Run the "setcredentials" command with the credentials (clientId/clientSecret) => Retrieve this from the Google Apis Console

 Run the "listcredentials" command to make sure that it worked